honestbleeps/Reddit-Enhancement-Suite/README.md

 ##### Modules

-See [`lib/modules/example.js`](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/lib/modules/example.js) for an example.
+See [`examples/module.js`](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/examples/module.js) for an example.

 Create a new `.js` file in `lib/modules`.
-Use [`npm run add-module`](#details-and-advanced-usage) to add the file to the browsers' manifests.
+It will automatically be loaded when the build script is restarted.

 ##### Inline image viewer hosts

 Please be sure that they support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so the sites do not need to be added as additional permissions, which has caused [headaches in the past](https://www.reddit.com/r/Enhancement/comments/1jskcm/announcement_chrome_users_did_your_res_turn_off/).

-See [`lib/modules/hosts/example.js`](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/lib/modules/hosts/example.js) for an example.
+See [`examples/host.js`](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/examples/host.js) for an example.

 Create a new `.js` file in `lib/modules/hosts`.
-Use [`npm run add-host`](#details-and-advanced-usage) to add the file to the browsers' manifests.
+It will automatically be loaded when the build script is restarted.

 ##### Stylesheets

 Create a new Sass partial under `lib/css/` (with a leading underscore, e.g. `_myPartial.scss`).
 Import the file in `lib/css/res.scss` (i.e. `@import 'modules/myPartial';`—do not include the underscore or file extension).
-You do not need to add it to any browser manifests.

 Body classes will be automatically added for boolean and enum options with the property `bodyClass: true`, in the form `.res-moduleId-optionKey` for boolean options (only when they're enabled), and `.res-moduleId-optionKey-optionValue` for enums.
 This is the preferred way to create optional CSS; do not use `addCSS()` unless absolutely necessary (i.e. variable color, size, etc.).